HattrickNZ/DS3_CourseProject_CleaningData/CodeBook.md

 #####tBodyAccMeanX_Mean (this should read `tBodyAccMeanZ_Mean`)
 #####tBodyAccMeanY_Mean

+Regarding the R code I will commit the latest and correct version.
+'''

-####The following variaable names uses these abbreviations to make up there names :
+####The following variaable names uses these abbreviations to make up there names:
  '''
  t = time
  f = frequency